jonahbenedicto/cpp/README.md

 ## References

-A refernece is an alias for an existing variable.
+A reference is an alias for an existing variable.
 It is a different name for the same memory location.

 Declaration of a reference:
 ```